 Quality and manufacturing

-In 2017, we sold more than 798 million doses of vaccine around the world.
+In 2018, we sold 770 million doses of vaccine around the world.
 These are made in one of our 16 manufacturing sites located around the world.
 For some of our vaccines, this production process can take up to two years.

 On average, each batch of vaccine will have undergone more than 100 quality checks before it is sent out, to ensure the vaccines meet world-class standards.
 Each of our vaccines is produced to the same quality standard, regardless of where in the world the vaccine will be used.